 Whether you have been living with fibromyalgia for much of your lifetime, or are newly diagnosed, our site is designed to be user friendly and help you to live a better quality of life with fibromyalgia.

 Please trust me when I say that fibromyalgia is a very complex syndrome, and there are no "silver bullets".
-But there are solutions that will help many if not most of you.
+But there are solutions that will help us to live a better quality of life.

 And, those solutions vary depending on the symptom.
-If we are going to create a better quality of life, following my entire protocol is the most effective way; but, three of the five protocol steps are essential:
+If we are going to create a better quality of life, following our protocols is the most effective way, but as always, this is NOT about perfection.

 Some of the elements of the fibromyalgia symptoms list are complex and may require a combination of approaches to control or minimize.
 The "unvisited" symptom link (by you personally) will be colored a lighter shade and underlined indicating it is a link.